Shop-Vacs although “handy”, have limited capability in an industrial environment.

 A Donaldson Torit TD-182 cartridge collector was selected with a vacuum rating of 16’’ HG, to withstand the draw from the National Turbine Multistage Exhauster that comprised the “engine” of the system.
 The multistage exhauster was selected for 400 ICFM at 10’’ HG to account for the static loss of the system components and included a solenoid-actuated surge valve to remove a ‘dead head’ situation if all users closed their vacuum ports simultaneously.
 While the Donaldson Ultra-Web filters in the collector have a particulate removal rate of 99.99% down to 0.33 micron, the system discharges indoors, and a Flanders stainless steel bag-in bag-out HEPA filter was installed to protect the exhauster and for safe practices.

-A safety protocol was instituted because of the combustibility of the graphite material being collected.
+A safety protocol was instituted due to the combustibility of the graphite material.
 Following proper National Fire Protection Association (NFPA) codes applicable standards; the system included an IEP Technologies explosion protection system comprised of full chemical suppression coupled with inlet and outlet chemical isolation.
 The system was governed by a rate of rise pressure detection system – an IEP Technologies proprietary design.
 The rate of rise component allows for an explosion to be detected and suppressed with less likelihood of false actuations.
 The ability of the MEX-3 to analyze rate of pressure rise, and to differentiate this from non-explosion pressure excursions, sets it apart from other solid-state explosion pressure sensors.
 The MEX-3 is programmable to accommodate a wide range of hazard and process conditions, including vacuum and positive pressure applications.
 Additionally, the detector design is suitable for hygienic applications.

 For controlling the system, a custom control panel was built to house controls for all the system operating components.
 The multi-stage exhauster, collector, HEPA, Prater Rotary Airlock and the IEP explosion suppression system were all governed by a single point control panel.
 The panel also included a PLC to control the forty (40) “points of use” hose connector flap switches, that when opened, sent a signal to the control panel to start the multi-stage exhauster.
 A Cutler-Hammer Variable Frequency Drive linked to the exhauster motor was programmed to reach three (3) tiers of set points for required airflow.
 As additional users plugged into their ports, the system would automatically sense the additional gate opening and increase the blower speed to maintain proper airflow within the system.
 This feature allowed a fully autonomous system that did not require on/off switches or multiple trips to the central panel.